-2012 Freeways Without Futures Revisited
+2012 Freeways Without Futures revisited

 The Congress for the New Urbanism argues that urban freeways can be removed or repurposed to better serve cities and their residents.
-Successful highway-to-boulevard conversions - in cities from Seoul, South Korea to Milwaukee, Wisconsin - reconnect neighborhoods, improve access to key resources such as waterfronts, and put underperforming land to use.
-Urban freeway removals are no longer isolated instances of success; freeway removal is a now transformative movement in American transportation policy.
+Successful highway-to-boulevard conversions — in cities from Seoul, South Korea, to Milwaukee, Wisconsin — reconnect neighborhoods, improve access to key resources such as waterfronts, and put underperforming land to use.
+Urban freeway removals are no longer isolated instances of success; freeway removal is now a transformative movement in American transportation policy.

-Through continued outreach and advocacy, the additional projects have been identified worthy of the Freeways without Futures moniker:
+Through continued outreach and advocacy, the additional projects have been identified worthy of the Freeways Without Futures moniker:

 Since 1928, the McGrath Highway, between the Charles and Mystic Rivers in Boston, has increased motorists’ travel speed, to the detriment of all other modes.
-When the McCarthy Overpass portion was elevated in the ‘50s, its effects on the surrounding neighborhoods were nearly immediate.
+When the McGrath Overpass portion was elevated in the ‘50s, its effects on the surrounding neighborhoods were nearly immediate.
 The overpass physically separates East Somerville neighborhoods, and impedes crossing by both pedestrians and vehicles struggling to get through confusing intersections beneath the elevated structure from Somerville Avenue to Highland Avenue.
 Largely in response to its declining condition and residents’ concerns about the overpass’ affect on health, traffic and livability, Massachusetts Department of Transportation (MassDOT) conducted a study regarding the future of McGrath.

-Traffic on the McGrath has decreased fifteen percent in the last decade and is expected to decline further with the extension of Massachusetts Bay Transit Authority’s (MBTA) Green Line.
+Traffic on the McGrath has decreased fifteen percent in the last decade and is expected to decline further with the extension of Massachusetts Bay Transit Authority’s Green Line.
 Right now, current traffic counts on the elevated McGrath are comparable to the walkable, mixed-use Massachusetts Avenue.
 The LivableStreets Alliance is advocating for the removal of McGrath as a highway, but MassDOT will continue to spend up to $11 million in repairs before the state will seriously consider removing McGrath in 2022.
 Boston has already made the decision to replace another overpass in the region: Jamaica Plain’s Casey Overpass, which disrupts Fredrick Law-Olmstead’s jewel-like city parks.
 With its existing community support and the right political vision, Somerville will not be far behind.

 Stretching approximately 18 miles along the Niagara Gorge rim, the Robert Moses Parkway stands as a barrier between Niagara Falls and its tremendous natural asset.
 It’s also standing in the way of increased ecotourism and restored parkland.
 Initially conceived to service industries along the waterfront, the parkway is now underutilized and expensive to maintain.
 The parkway’s declining traffic counts prompted the closure of two of the four lanes.
 The non-profit organization Wild Ones, the Niagara River Greenway Commission, and the City of Niagara Falls have studied the northern section for full removal and ecological restoration.